Efficient Recovery Learning using Model Predictive Meta-Reasoning: Background

 \section{Background}

-\textbf{The Options Framework} We model each robot skill as an option as per the options framework~\cite{sutton1999between}.
+\textbf{Options Framework:} We model each robot skill as an option as per the options framework~\cite{sutton1999between,konidaris2018skills}.
 Each option consists of three components: (a) a robot \emph{control policy} $\pi$ (b) an \emph{initiation set} which defines the states from which the option can be executed and (c) a \emph{termination condition} which defines the states in which the option must terminate.
 In continuous spaces, the initiation set is typically estimated using a binary precondition classifier, called the precondition~\cite{konidaris2015symbol}.
 The skill precondition $\rho(s): \mathcal{S} \rightarrow [0, 1]$ is a function that returns the probability that the skill can be successfully executed at a given state.

-\textbf{Recovery Skill} A recovery skill is an option whose goal is to bring the system to a state from which its nominal control policies can take over.
-Formally, let $\Pi = \{\pi_1,\cdots,\pi_k\}$ be the nominal set of control policies of the robot and let $\{\rho_1, \cdots, \rho_k\}$ be their preconditions.
-We say that the robot has reached a failure state if none of the preconditions $\rho_i$ are satisfied.
+\textbf{Recovery Skill:} A recovery skill is an option that brings the system to a state from which one of its nominal skills can be executed.
+Formally, let $\Pi = \{\pi_1,\cdots,\pi_k\}$ be the set of nominal skills and let $\{\rho_1, \cdots, \rho_k\}$ be their preconditions.
+We say that the robot has reached a failure state if none of the preconditions is satisfied.
 A recovery skill (figure \ref{fig:teaser}) drives the robot to a safe state where at least one of the preconditions is satisfied so that the robot can complete the task.

-\textbf{Acting under Uncertainty} The problem of acting under partial or uncertain state information is optimally solved by formulating it as a Partially Observable Markov Decision Process (POMDP)~\cite{aastrom1965optimal,kaelbling1998planning}.
+\textbf{Acting under Uncertainty:} The problem of acting under partial or uncertain state information is optimally solved by formulating it as a Partially Observable Markov Decision Process (POMDP)~\cite{aastrom1965optimal,kaelbling1998planning}.
 A POMDP is defined by the tuple $\langle S, A, T, R, \Omega, O, \gamma \rangle$, where $S$ is the underlying state space and $\Omega$ is the observation space.
 In this formulation, the robot acts on its state belief $b$, which is a probability distribution over all possible current states.
-However, this requires learning skills in the belief space which is much larger than the state space.
-Further, solving this POMDP exactly is intractable in manipulation~\cite{kaelbling2013integrated}.
-Instead, we use a common heuristic technique of using a state estimator to maintain a belief over world states based on observations and actions, while the robot acts on the most likely state (MLS)~\cite{spaan2012partially}.
-This allows us to learn control policies in the underlying state space instead of the belief space.
+However, solving a POMDP exactly is intractable in manipulation~\cite{kaelbling2013integrated}.
+Instead, we use a common heuristic technique of using a state estimator to maintain a belief over world states based on observations and actions, while the robot acts on the most likely state~\cite{spaan2012partially}.